lisp/de.setf.thrift/README.md

-Using Trift with Common Lisp
+Using Thrift with Common Lisp
 ============================

  Thrift is a protocol and library for language-independent communication between cooperating